 Seasonality refers to fluctuations in your sales revenue that are caused by external factors and occur on a predictable schedule around the same time(s) every year.

 To be fair, you can’t really control seasonal shifts in consumer behavior, especially when those shifts are permanently tied to the holiday schedule or growing seasons.

-Still, if you lead a sales team, you have a responsibility to figure out the root causes of your own company’s seasonality so you can capitalize on your strong cycles and survive your slow periods.
+Still, if you lead a sales team or report on sales progress, you have a responsibility to figure out the root causes of your own company’s seasonality so you can capitalize on your strong cycles and survive your slow periods.

 We asked eight sales professionals what “seasonality” means in their business, and how they manage the ups and downs.
 Plus: Three quick tips on how to get a better understanding of your own seasonal sales trends.

 In some industries, buyers become especially motivated as the calendar year comes to a close.
 “In real estate investing, the busy period is the end of the year when people want to sell a house before the new year due to tax reasons,” says Corey Chappell, Closing Options Analyst for 181-Close-Now.
 “Investors buy houses at the end of the year, and when summer rolls around they turn around and resell.”

 The key to thriving in a seasonal business like real estate investment is knowing what to do in between your busy seasons.
 “Having a down-season game plan is absolutely essential,” Chappell told Nutshell.
 “Maybe it’s focusing on referrals, killer content, or simply growing your brand awareness.
 These activities lead to more success during your busy season, and they also help set you apart from your competition.”

 Just as a homeowner might want to sell their house before the year’s end to assist with tax issues or avoid upcoming tax law changes, health care consumers are more likely to buy at the end of the year in order to take advantage of their insurance benefits.